rephyr/SMFilePlayer/README.md

 ## Why I Built This

-I play a lot of rythm games that use `.sm` charts.
-I wondered if anyone had made somehing like this.
-I searched online but couldn’t find a bot like this, so I decided to build one myself.
+I play a lot of rhythm games that use `.sm` charts, and I wondered if anyone had made a bot like this before.
+After searching online and finding nothing, I decided to build one myself.
 ## Usage
  **Prepare your chart:**
    Place your `.sm` file in the `Charts/` directory and update the path in `main.cpp`.